-Once Baby is 4 or 5, you can expand on her knowledge about strangers.
-You can give her a safety word and tell her that any stranger who says they know you will be able to recite the word.
-You can also explain that even a nice stranger who just says they need help with directions or with a lost animal is still a stranger who she shouldn&;t talk to.
+Once Baby is 4 or 5, you can expand on their knowledge about strangers.
+You can give them a safety word and tell them that any stranger who says they know you will be able to recite the word.
+You can also explain that even a nice stranger who just says they need help with directions or with a lost animal is still a stranger who they shouldn&;t talk to.
 Make sure Baby knows never to accept a ride home from someone who doesn’t know the safety word.

 You might want to give Baby the same basic rule that your parents might have given you: don’t talk to strangers.
-It can be a hard line to draw because of different circumstances that will require them to talk to new people, but it could be a good piece of advice for Baby to fall back on when she isn&;t sure what to do.
+It can be a hard line to draw because of different circumstances that will require them to talk to new people, but it could be a good piece of advice for Baby to fall back on when they isn&;t sure what to do.

 - “What to Teach Kids About Strangers.”
 National Crime Prevention Council.
 National Crime Prevention Council.
 2017.
 Web.